Psalms For Life

 my heart fainting.

-Lead me up onto a rock towering over me
+Put me onto the rock towering over me

 3 because you’re my refuge